DennisAbra/WeaponAssignment/README.txt

 Refrence:

 Starting of we didn't really agree on a refrence, but as we came longer into the project we realized that we're building a system very similar to the older Call of Duty's.
 They mostly have Hitscan weapons, but also have projectile weapons like grenade launcher or rocket launchers.
+We think we achieved our goal in creating a system that would allow us to create weapons similar to the ones in Call of Duty.

+Alkimini scripts: ScopeComponent.h, ScopeComponent.cpp

+Dennis scripts: I've mostly worked on HitscanComponent, MyProjectCharacter, Projectile, ProjectileComponent, RecoilComponent and Weapon.

+Antonios script: